clintonboys/clintonboys.com/content/now/index.md

 Like everyone else in tech, I've been thinking a lot about AI in the last year or so.
 My natural reaction is a combination of skepticism, fear and [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out): skepticism because I'm definitely not convinced that the current LLM technology is going to get us to "AGI", fear because I don't think the people and interests pushing for that have thought through what it would mean for our collective humanity, creativity and desire for meaning in our lives, and "FOMO" because that's what hype does to you.

+## Conlangs

+Linguistics was one of my earliest passions, and I maintain a passion for languages and linguistics which in the last decade has mostly manifested in my learning Hebrew after moving to Tel Aviv.
+When I was younger, I was very interested in constructed languages, or *conlangs* as they are known by the nerdy community of folks online who like to create them.
+Lately I have found myself drawn back to this strange hobby, perhaps as a salve to the persistent feeling of doom that pervades a lot of the LLM-focussed discourse online these days.
+Conlangs, like art or music or human connections, will never be automated away by AI, since they are a fundamentally human construction.
+Reading about an LLM-generated conlang would be a similarly soulless exercise to looking at an AI-generated image.

 ## Reading and listening

-### Books
+**Books**

 - *Thinking, Fast and Slow* by Daniel Kahneman (*finally* got around to reading this excellent book)
-- *History of the English Language* by Kevin Stroud (originally a podcast, but I've been reading the transcripts cause I could never get the hand of podcasts)
+- *History of the English Language* by Kevin Stroud (originally a podcast, but I've been reading the transcripts cause I could never get the hang of podcasts)
 - *History of Christianity* by Diarmaid MacCulloch

-### Music
+**Music**

 - *Here in the Pitch* by Jessica Pratt
 - *Chaos for the Fly* by Grian Chatten